kbodulic/eunapius_lncRNA/README.md

 ## lncRNA analysis scripts:

-**main_features.R** - analyses the main features of found lncRNA-coding genes comparing them to protein-coding genes(isoform numbers, exon numbers, exon, intron, transcript and gene lengths, splice sites, GC content)
+**main_features.R** - analysis of the main features of found lncRNA-coding genes comparing them to protein-coding genes(isoform numbers, exon numbers, exon, intron, transcript and gene lengths, splice sites, GC content)

-**lncrna_and_prot_relationship.R** - analysis the relationship of protein-coding genes and lncRNA coding genes. distribution of lengths and numbers of overlapping, intronic and intergenic lncrna, intergenic lncrna distances to closest protein-coding genes, writing protein-coding genes with an overlap with a lncrna-coding gene and protein coding genes 1 kb or closer to the closest lncrna-coding gene (for the GO analysis)
+**lncrna_and_prot_relationship.R** - analysis of the relationship of protein-coding genes and lncRNA coding genes. distribution of lengths and numbers of overlapping, intronic and intergenic lncrna, intergenic lncrna distances to closest protein-coding genes, writing protein-coding genes with an overlap with a lncrna-coding gene and protein coding genes 1 kb or closer to the closest lncrna-coding gene (for the GO analysis)

 **transposone_overlap.analysis.R** - analysis of lncRNA and transposone relationship (analysis of transposone overlaps - counting the number of "within" overlaps betweem tramsposones and both the inside and the 5 ' region of lncrna-coding genes and prot-coding genes, counting the normalized number of transposone bases which overlap 5' region, exons and introns of those genes (5' region = 1 kb, shorter if the gene is on the begining of a scaffold) + counting the normalized number of bases of transposone classes which overlap 5' region, exons and introns of those genes (5' region = 1 kb, shorter if the gene is on the begining of a scaffol)

-**expression_analysis.R** - analyses the lncRNA-coding gene expression (calculating FPKM for every gene, comparing day 1 to day10 expression levels, comparing the expression levels of lncRNAs with a transposone insertions in one of their elements and lncRNAs without transposone insertions, comparing expression levels of protein with and without a relationship to a lncRNA)
+**expression_analysis.R** - analysis of the lncRNA-coding gene expression (calculating FPKM for every gene, comparing day 1 to day10 expression levels, comparing the expression levels of lncRNAs with a transposone insertions in one of their elements and lncRNAs without transposone insertions, comparing expression levels of protein with and without a relationship to a lncRNA)

 **blastn_sponge_script.bash** - constructs a database of all available Porifera datasetsm peforms BLAST on the lncRNA query sequences and the constructed Porifera database